rtts/debian/roles/wol/README.md

-Then, you need to install some obscure package called `ethtool` that's distributed by kernel.org [separately](https://mirrors.edge.kernel.org/pub/software/) from the Linux source code, alongside forgotten beauties such as [DeCSS](https://en.wikipedia.org/wiki/DeCSS):
+Then, you need to install some obscure package called `ethtool` that's distributed by kernel.org [separately](https://mirrors.edge.kernel.org/pub/software/) from the Linux kernel, alongside forgotten beauties such as [DeCSS](https://en.wikipedia.org/wiki/DeCSS):

 > DeCSS is a utility for stripping Cascading Style Sheet (CSS) tags